RULES AND POLICIES

 Permitted and Prohibited Items

-All spectators, workers and volunteers attending the RBC Canadian Open are subject to search prior to entering the tournament grounds.
+All spectators, vendors, and volunteers attending the 2023 RBC Canadian Open are subject to search prior to entering the tournament grounds.
 All carry-on bags, purses, fanny packs, etc. will be subject to inspection.

 - A one gallon clear re-sealable plastic bag (More information)